TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/java/ycql.md

 title: Build a Java application that uses YCQL
 headerTitle: Build a Java application
 linkTitle: Java
-description: Build a sample Java application with the Yugabyte Java Driver for YCQL.
+description: Build a sample Java application with the ZNbase Java Driver for YCQL.
 menu:
   stable:
     parent: build-apps